 There’s an abundance of events celebrating various Spanish holidays at the castle, so it’s a good idea to check the dates beforehand.
 Often, during festivities, the entrance to the castle is free of charge.

 The Santa Cruz District is another must-see place in Alicante.
-This vibrant neighborhood is full of cobblestoned streets and colorful buildings that make walking around a pleasure.

 Where to stay in Villajoyosa?